FlankaLanka/MessageAI/PRD.md

 ## 1. Overview
 MessageAI is a cross-platform messaging app inspired by WhatsApp, built using **React Native + Expo** with **Firebase** backend services.
-The MVP focuses on creating a **robust, reliable messaging experience** with real-time sync, offline queueing, push notifications, **AI-powered translation features**, **image upload and message reactions**, and **comprehensive localization support**.
+The MVP focuses on creating a **robust, reliable messaging experience** with real-time sync, offline queueing, push notifications, **AI-powered translation features**, **image upload and message reactions**, **comprehensive localization support**, and **voice message inline transcription and translation**.
-The app now includes advanced AI translation capabilities with cultural context detection, image messaging, message reactions, and multi-language support for English, Spanish, and Chinese Simplified.
+The app now includes advanced AI translation capabilities with cultural context detection, image messaging, message reactions, multi-language support for English, Spanish, and Chinese Simplified, and voice message transcription and translation with inline UI.

 ---